Dems hammering Trump overlook Obama administration's record of firing inspectors general

 “The public’s business ought to be public, but it has taken over a month of digging for Congress to get to the truth about Amtrak firing its inspector general,” Iowa GOP Sen. Chuck Grassley said.
 “It makes you wonder what Amtrak wanted to hide by trying to muzzle its former watchdog.”

-Congressional investigators later determined that Weiderhold's termination violated provisions governing inspector general terminations.
+Congressional investigators later determined that Weiderhold's removal violated provisions governing inspector general terminations.

 Grassley also sounded the alarm about the Obama administration's firing of the International Trade Commission's Acting Inspector General Judith Gwynn, who was kept on six-month contracts and finally terminated amid allegations someone was forcibly stealing files from her office.